Buying Plants Online Checklist

-Here’s a few tips to keep in mind when making your decision what to buy and where.
+Here are a few tips to keep in mind when making your decision on what to buy and where.
 If you can’t find answers to your questions on a nursery website, call them!
 I strongly encourage everyone to call the online nursery.

 What is my grow zone?

-View the USDA Hardiness Zone Map here.
-We also have grow zone maps for every state.
+View the USDA Hardiness Zone Map at http://buyevergreenshrubs.com/what-are-grow-zones-and-how-to-find-yours/.
+You will find grow zone maps for every state.

 What is the grow zone range of the plants I’m looking to buy?

 Make sure the grow zone you’re in is within the recommended range for the plants you’re going to buy.

 What are the sun requirements?

 Afternoon sun, especially in summer, puts a lot more stress on plants than morning sun.

 What is my soil like?